-Artist Interviews | 9 Star Media http://9starmedia.com/blog The Best In Bahá'í Inspired Media Tue, 12 Jan 2021 01:05:27 +0000 en-US hourly 1 http://9starmedia.com/blog/wp-content/uploads/2014/12/9-Star-Square-Logo-SHADOW1-86x86.png Artist Interviews | 9 Star Media http://9starmedia.com/blog 32 32 HAPPY AYYAM-I-HA!
-Our Biggest Physical Media Sale Ever! http://9starmedia.com/blog/our-biggest-ayyam-i-ha-sale-ever http://9starmedia.com/blog/our-biggest-ayyam-i-ha-sale-ever#respond Mon, 11 Jan 2021 13:59:41 +0000 http://9starmedia.com/blog/?p=1750 Ayyam-i-Ha is finally approaching!
-But with a pandemic still raging in so many countries and travel slowed or completely halted for so many, this Ayyam-i-Ha is sure to look a lot different for so many families.
-We typically travel as … Continue reading
+Artist Interviews | 9 Star Media https://9starmedia.com/blog The Best In Bahá'í Inspired Media Mon, 11 Jan 2021 13:59:51 +0000 en-US hourly 1 https://9starmedia.com/blog/wp-content/uploads/2014/12/9-Star-Square-Logo-SHADOW1-86x86.png Artist Interviews | 9 Star Media https://9starmedia.com/blog 32 32 Our Biggest Ayyam-i-Ha Sale Ever! https://9starmedia.com/blog/our-biggest-ayyam-i-ha-sale-ever https://9starmedia.com/blog/our-biggest-ayyam-i-ha-sale-ever#respond Mon, 11 Jan 2021 13:59:41 +0000 http://9starmedia.com/blog/?p=1750 Ayyam-i-Ha is finally approaching!
+But with a pandemic still raging in so many countries and travel slowed or completely halted for so many, this Ayyam-i-Ha is sure to look a lot different than any other Ayyam-i-Ha we have experienced before. … Continue reading

 ]]>